MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/app-only-auth-powershell-v2.md

 >   - [Get-ComplianceCase](/powershell/module/exchange/get-compliancecase)
 >   - [Get-CaseHoldPolicy](/powershell/module/exchange/get-caseholdpolicy)
 >
-> - App-only authentication does not support delegation.
-Unattended scripting in delegation scenarios is supported with the Secure App Model.
-For more information, go [here](/powershell/partnercenter/multi-factor-auth#exchange).
+> - Delegated scenarios are supported in **Exchange Online** using multi-tenant applications.
+The required steps are called out within the regular instructions in this article.

 ## How does it work?